robomechanics/quad-sdk/quad_simulator/README.md

 ## Overview

 This package simulates a quadruped robot in Gazebo.
-It is heavily based on the [kodlab_gazebo](https://github.com/KodlabPenn/kodlab_gazebo).
+It is heavily based on the [kodlab_gazebo](https://github.com/KodlabPenn/kodlab_gazebo) package.
-This ROS package can be used in conjunction with the Ghost Robotics SDK artifacts, which are independently distributed by Ghost Robotics.

 The included Spirit40 robot model was originally created by Ghost Robotics.
 Spirit40 can be simulated either with realistic motor rotor inertia or with rotor inertia neglected.

-Important fiction parameters for the foot contact with the ground can be found in the URDF and xacro files.
+Important fiction parameters for the foot contact with the ground can be found in the URDF files. xacro file support is a work in progress.

 ### License